 How to Make Blue Drinks and Cocktails NATURALLY (with Blue Spirulina)

 Cheers!

 Okay, that's it.
-You now have everything you need to start making your own stunning blue drinks at home.
+You now have everything you need to start making your own stunning natural blue drinks at home.
 Whether you're throwing a party, hosting a special event, having friends over for a beautiful brunch, or just want to make something different, a vibrantly-colored drink is sure to make everyone smile.
 I can guarantee that your guests will be snapping photos.

-I hope you have as much fun creating blue cocktails, blue mocktails, blue matcha lattes, and blue smoothies as I do.
+I hope you have as much fun creating blue spirulina cocktails, blue mocktails, blue matcha lattes, and blue smoothies as I do.
 Because we're ditching the food coloring and instead using nutrient-dense blue spirulina, there's no reason not to sip on a blue drink whenever you're looking for a fun, unique, and eye-catching treat.

 A classic Blue Hawaiian cocktail, but colored naturally with blue spirulina, shown with tropical fruit garnishes and a pink flower.

-The Blue Hawaiian, a classic tiki cocktail, typically calls for blue curacao (which is loaded with blue food coloring and sugar).
+The Blue Hawaiian, a classic tiki cocktail, typically calls for blue curacao (which is typically loaded with blue food coloring and sugar).
 Instead, try a riff of this classic by using blue spirulina and (uncolored) curacao or orange liqueur.

+How to Make Blue Drinks and Cocktails NATURALLY (with Blue Spirulina)